 China's Self-Sustaining Man Is Cyberpunk in Real Life

-He runs a custom electronics-manufacturing outfit from his living room, grows organic vegetables in his garden, and even raises chickens and pigeons on his roof.
-It’s the kind of self-sufficiency that would make an eco-freak blush and the sort of entrepreneurial spirit generally reserved for Silicon Valley.
+He runs a custom electronics manufacturing outfit from his living room, grows organic vegetables in his garden, and even raises chickens and pigeons on his roof.
+It’s the kind of self-sufficiency that would make an eco-conscious Brooklyn hipster blush and the sort of entrepreneurial spirit generally reserved for Silicon Valley.

-But Mr. Chen lives in the shadows of Foxconn’s super factories on the outskirts of Shenzhen, one of the fastest-growing cities in the world and the manufacturing capital of the universe.
-While the region has received a bad rap in recent times because of stifling pollution and child-labor practices, its continued development has made it the perfect breeding ground for China's vibrant maker scene.
+But Mr. Chen lives in the shadows of Foxconn’s super factories on the outskirts of Shenzhen, one of the fastest-growing cities in the world, and the manufacturing capital of the universe.
+While the region has received a bad rap in recent times because of stifling pollution and child-labor practices, its continued development as a dense techno-electronica hotspot has made it the perfect breeding ground for China's vibrant maker scene.

-“I’ve been living in Shenzhen for almost two years now, and I’m continually amazed by this city,” writes Zach Hoeken, a formerly Brooklyn-based developer.
+“I’ve been living in Shenzhen for almost 2 years now, and I’m continually amazed by this city,” writes Zach Hoeken, a former Brooklynite developer who has called Shenzhen his home for the past two years.
 “The people here are creative, it has the best resources for building things you can find anywhere in the world, an amazing climate, and friendly people everywhere.”

 In Hoeken’s “ongoing obsession with digital fabrication and small volume manufacturing,” he stumbled upon Mr. Chen on an online forum, who was more than happy to show off his cozy operation.

 Entering into Mr. Chen’s place, you feel like you’re stepping into a whole new world.
 His apartment was immaculate, but signs of making were there if you know what to look for.
 Tucked away in one corner was the pick and place machine that I came to see.
 Next to it was a coffee table with boards ready to be populated, surrounded by tea cups.